These tips for getting started with remote work anywhere in the world are for aspiring nomads who plan to work for existing companies at first.

 Fortunately, since you’ll be living and working somewhere (hopefully) beautiful and interesting, you’ll have plenty of opportunities for blowing off stress.
 Don’t just spend your days off killing brain cells by the pool, or worse, working.
 Instead, consider taking up new pursuits that have nothing to do with your remote job—bonus if they involve exercise or raise your self-efficacy.

 I use sunsets as my remote-work burnout barometer.
 If you find yourself skipping sunsets because you’re just too busy or you’ve seen plenty and will just catch it tomorrow, take action!

 To counter remote work burnout, you could try scuba diving, cycling, climbing, or some other activity that involves mindfulness and exercise.
 You can also take language classes and dive deeper into the local culture.
 I’ve found that doing these two things makes me feel less like a visitor and more competent.

 Most importantly, remember that social bonding (i.e., forming friendships with local residents and fellow digital nomads) isn’t just for recreation—it’s critical for mental health and happiness.

 Shut the laptop and live life.

-Greg Rodgers is a former soldier, corporate escapee, and location-independent writer.
-He created Science of Escape to help others build a thrilling life of travel.
+Greg Rodgers is a remote worker, budget traveler, and location-independent writer.
+He created Science of Escape to help others also enjoy a thrilling life of travel.